How to Legally Evict a Tenant

 If they’re still in the rental unit at the end of that period, you can now request a writ of restitution, which allows you to call upon law enforcement to force the tenant to vacate.
 Landlords should be careful not to enter the premises or change the locks before the writ has been issued or without the supervision of a constable or sheriff.

 The eviction process is possibly the most complicated any landlord has to undertake and requires know-how when it comes to state laws.
-Any mistake may give your tenant fair claim to say their rights were violated, which is why it’s wise to lean upon the counsel of an attorney experienced in that arena.
-With LegalShield, you can connect with a provider attorney within 24 hours to get started on a legal eviction.
+Any mistake may give your tenant fair claim to say their rights were violated, which is why it’s wise to lean upon the counsel of a lawyer experienced in that arena.
+With LegalShield, you can connect with a provider lawyer within 24 hours to get started on a legal eviction.
 Sign up now to get the legal help you need.

 Speak to an Attorney Familiar with Eviction Laws in your State